OktaSecurityLabs/passprotect-js/README.md

 ## What is PassProtect?

-PassProtect is a developer library you can drop into any web page which dramatically improves the security of users accessing your website.
+PassProtect is a developer library created and maintained by [Randall Degges](https://twitter.com/rdegges) that you can drop into any web page which dramatically improves the security of users accessing your website.

 PassProtect works by binding itself to all `input` elements on the page of type `email` or `password`.
 Whenever a user enters a new value into one of these